creamed jerusalem artichokes

 Potatoes will be better in the way they absorb more of the cream – the artichokes were quite swimming in it still, after the nearly hour-long bake.
 So with hindsight I’d serve it as a starter perhaps, not as a side, and in small quantities.

-creamed Jerusalem artichokesServings: 4Time: about an hour and a half
+creamed Jerusalem artichokesServings: 4Time: 1 hour 30 minutes

 - 2 tbsp. butter